danialgoodwin/android-global-overlay/README.md

 2. Looks "good enough".

-## Features ##
+## Main Features ##

+1. Minimal setup
+2. Looks "good enough"
-1. Easy, readable implementation
+3. Easy, readable implementation
-2. Overlay view dragging
+4. Overlay view dragging
-3. Simple onClick and onRemove listeners
+5. Simple onClick and onRemove listeners
-4. Close view by dragging to an "X" view at the bottom of the screen
+6. Close view by dragging to an "X" view at the bottom of the screen
-5. Simple demo
+7. Simple demo